Publications

 We highlight the last few years of progress in the field of ecological forecasting and provide recommendations for future research directions.

-Recommended citation: Diezte, M., White, E. P., Abeyta, A., Boettiger, C., Bueno Watts, N., Carey, C. C., Chaplin-Kramer, R., Emanuel, R. E., Ernest, S. K. M., Figueiredo, R., Gerst, M. D., Johnson, J. R., Kenney, M. A., McLachlan, J. S., Paschalidis, I. C., Peters, J. A., Rollinson, C. R., Simonis, J., Sullivan-Wiley, K., Thomas, R. Q., Wardle, M., Willson, A. M., Zwart, J. (2024).
-"Forecasting the field of ecological forecasting."
+Recommended citation: Dietze, M., White, E. P., Abeyta, A., Boettiger, C., Bueno Watts, N., Carey, C. C., Chaplin-Kramer, R., Emanuel, R. E., Ernest, S. K. M., Figueiredo, R., Gerst, M. D., Johnson, J. R., Kenney, M. A., McLachlan, J. S., Paschalidis, I. C., Peters, J. A., Rollinson, C. R., Simonis, J., Sullivan-Wiley, K., Thomas, R. Q., Wardle, M., Willson, A. M., Zwart, J. (2024).
+"Near-term ecological forecasting for climate change action."
 Nat.
 Clim.
 Change. https://doi.org/10.1038/s41558-024-02182-0

 Defining model complexity: An ecological perspective